DrGBL/WES.WGS/README.md

-# WES.WGS
-Covid-19 HGI WES/WGS burden test BQC-19 pipeline
+# Covid-19 HGI WES/WGS burden test BQC-19 pipeline

 This is code made available to other members of the consortium, in an effort to help with their local pipelines.